DarkTwinge/Brotato-BalanceMod/README.md

 _[Initial weapon removals (Crazy, Ranger, Wildling, Engineer) make those characters more varied by making the starting weapon choice actually matter more, preventing the default fall-back option.]_

 ### Starting Weapons
-My goal with starting weapon tweaks is to add more variety where possible while removing options that just don't make sense for the character or are especially unfun to hit from a random weapon selection.
+My goal with starting weapon tweaks is to add more variety where possible while removing options that just don't make sense for the character (e.g., weapons with bad scaling on characters all about damage stats) or are especially unfun to hit from a random weapon selection.
 I also aim to _mostly_ stick with items that feel somewhat thematically appropriate.
 * **Apprentice:** Added Medical Gun; Removed Pistol
 * **Chonky:** Added Taser, Revolver; Removed Hand
 * **Cyborg:** Removed Crossbow